 London’s National Gallery possesses the finest collection of Italian Renaissance paintings outside Italy.
 Unlike most other national collections in Europe, it was formed (over nearly 200 years) by connoisseurs and art historians rather than princes and nobles whose less discerning eyes allowed the admission of a proportion of second- and third-raters.
 There’s no dross on show in Trafalgar Square.

 There are four sessions in the galleries of approximately an hour each.
 While most paintings commissioned then were of a religious nature, the call for portraits and mythologies speak of the burgeoning humanistic interests of patrons.
 Meaning, context, scale and innovation and what it was that marked out images by the great masters in this period will all be considered.
-Between the sessions there are leisurely adjournments to the calm and quiet of The National Dining Rooms, the excellent restaurant.
+Between the sessions there are leisurely adjournments for refreshments.
 With no more than fourteen in the group, radio guides to eliminate problems of audibility, and the presence of an MRT staffer to oversee the arrangements, this should be a highly agreeable and efficacious way to enhance your knowledge and appreciation of Renaissance painting.

 Dr Antonia Whitley